Comparisons

 • You want generated validators from your TypeScript types

-• You want fast JSON serializers (2-5x faster than JSON.stringify)
+• You want fast JSON serializers (~1.4x faster than JSON.stringify for simple DTOs)

 • You want OpenAPI documentation without decorator overhead